raytut/LSNs-and-Real-Life-Stress/README.md

 ## Step 0: MRI and Behavioral Task

-The MRI tasks were programmed in Presentation (NeuroBS) and can be founnd in this directory.
+The MRI tasks were programmed in Presentation (NeuroBS) and can be found in this directory.

 ## Step 1: Image preparation